Transcription factor crosstalk in cancers - Paakinaho lab

 Leaders

 Our research aims to decipher the key transcriptional mechanism mediated by steroid receptors and pioneer factors in health and disease.
 Our specific interests are with transcription factor crosstalk in prostate cancer; how steroid receptors and pioneer factors alter each other’s activity impacting cancer initiation, development, and drug resistance.
 Special emphasis is placed from the steroid receptors on the glucocorticoid receptor (GR) and androgen receptor (AR), and from the pioneer factors on the forkhead box A1 (FOXA1) and activator protein 1 (AP-1).
-In our research we utilize genome-wide deep sequencing, single-cell genomic, and CRISPR genome editing techniques.
-We aim to discover new therapeutic targets and forms of treatment to overcome drug therapy resistant cancers.
+In our research we utilize genome-wide deep sequencing, chromatin proteomic, single-cell genomic, and CRISPR genome editing techniques.
+We aim to discover new therapeutic targets and forms of treatment to overcome advanced and drug therapy resistant cancers.
+Our findings may also be applicable to research in other disease areas, including metabolic disorders.

 Research group: